pog158/mincraft-mod-installer/README.md

    - Navigate to the directory containing the Python script.
    - Run the script by executing it with Python.
 For example:
      ```
-     python script_name.py
+     python insatller.py
      ```
    - The script will prompt you to select mods to install.
 Follow the instructions to proceed with the installation.

-Choose the option that best suits your needs and preferences.
+Choose the option that best suits your needs and preferences. they are both the same
 ```